-I’ve had the privilege to get to know Rachel through Instagram, and let me tell you, I live for her Instastories.
+I’ve had the privilege to getting to know Rachel, and let me tell you, I live for her Instastories.
 I can promise you you’re in for a treat with this one!

 ALV: So, what inspired you to start a business?

 RR: Well, I studied film and photography in college and had a mentor that is a filmmaker and just always knew that I wanted to do something in the digital media arts field.
 I got my first SLR in 10th grade and took it on every trip with me and for some reason ONLY shot black and white film, and I am just so thankful when I go back through those images because I honestly had no clue what I was doing, but photography just always felt “right” to me.

 Then on my wedding day in 2009, my husband, Jerry, gifted me with my first ever DSLR.
 It’s crazy because I had never talked about starting my own business or even pursuing wedding photography (although my photo mentors and friends Hot Metal Studio were our photographers, and I was OBSESSSEDDD with their work).

 While we all know that entrepreneur life isn’t all sunshine and rainbows, it certainly has its perks!

 RR: I worked a few jobs right after college, and I honestly just hated being told where I had to be and when.
 I always knew that I was an artist and I was always told that artists don’t make money or get jobs.
 I was 23 when I started to truly pursue entrepreneurism, and I felt like I was just such a baby at the time and didn’t really realize where I was headed with it.